Egypt: 3 militants involved in Christian’s slaying killed

 The details provided by the ministry could not be independently verified and media access to northern Sinai is heavily restricted.

 The ministry said the dead militants were involved in the killing of Nabil Habashi, a 62-year-old Coptic Christian from the town of Bir al-Abd.
-Nabashi had built the sole church in the area.
+Habashi had built the sole church in the area.

 Militants kidnapped Habashi, a jewelry dealer, in November from Bir al-Abd, and demanded a ransom of 2 million Egyptian pounds ($127,550 million), said a church official who spoke on condition of anonymity because he was not authorized to brief media.